|

 selling porn to adults, but adults who commit violent acts

-against children should only be fined!
+against children should only be fined.
 Like other Omaha anti-porn

 crusaders, she lives by double standards.

-Additionally, in May 2002, Judge
+Additionally, in May

-Edna Atkins ruled that Omaha laws used against people who expose
+Edna Atkins ruled that Omaha laws used against people who

-themselves for sex in public parks are vague and therefore
+themselves in public are vague and therefore

-Judge Atkins deemed vague and therefore unconstitutional
+Judge Atkins deemed vague and therefore

-prohibits lewd acts in public which are defined as "any act of a
+prohibits lewd acts in public which are defined as "any act

-sexual nature which is offensive to the average person of a group
+sexual nature which is offensive to the average person of a

 which is intended or likely to observe it."
 Yet in her

-instructions to the jury in the Doctor John's porn case, one of the
+instructions to the jury in the Doctor John's porn case, one

-things she stated that determines if a video is illegal or not
+things she stated that determines if a video is illegal

-is if it depicts sexual activity in a manner offensive under local
+is if it depicts sexual activity in a manner offensive under

-against those who expose themselves in public parks
+against those who expose themselves in public

 vague, but the law against selling porn not vague?
 The law